-All classes run their own Business and Enterprise programme whereby every child/young person contributes to the making of products which are sold at a profit.
+All classes run their own Business and Enterprise programme whereby every child/ young person contributes to the making of products which are sold at a profit.
 Social and emotional skills are also progressed through the development of team working skills, a key aspect of which is deciding as a team what each class would like to spend their profits on.
-Special days out are favourite choices alongside additional resources for the classroom.
+Special days out are favourite choices alongside additional toys and games for the Nintendo Wii etc.